 By the way, despite Israel and Switzerland having very high gun possession rates, their firearm homicide rates are extremely low.
 In the data shown below, Switzerland had a firearms homicide rate of 0.77 per 100,000 people and Israel has a rate of just 0.09 per 100,000.

-Note that there are many countries that clearly have higher gun homicide rates than the United States that don’t have data available.
+Note that there are many countries that clearly have higher gun homicide rates than the United States but simply don’t report firearm homicide data.
 Indeed, while 192 countries report total homicides, only 116 countries report firearm homicides.
 The average homicide rate for the countries that don’t have firearm homicides is 11.1 per 100,000.
 If you compare this next figure for firearm homicides with the first figure on this post for homicides, the apparent increase in the US ranking is simply due to the highest homicide rate countries not reporting their firearm homicide rates.
 The median homicide rate for those that are missing is 8.7 per 100,000.
 Among the countries with higher homicide rates is Russia with a homicide rate of 11.6.
 The bottom line is that the countries that are missing the data are among the worst homicide countries.

 Again, all the concerns provided over relying on cross-sectional data still apply here.
 In addition, the firearm homicide data is not available for many of the countries with the highest homicide rates, suggesting that this cross-sectional comparison is even much more misleading than the discussion on homicides.
 Click on figures to enlarge.

 The UNODC homicide report from 2013 is available here.